JOIFF History

 Stage 1

-The arrows in the background were chosen and coloured in green to represent what was eventually to become the European standard colour for “safe conditions”.
-Even at that stage, the founders of JOIFF were aware of the need for Mutual Aid in the event of a major Incident involving Industry and the designers chose the four green arrows facing outwards to highlight the effect of four white arrows looking inwards to represent other member companies coming to assist in the event of a major incident.
+The arrows in the background were in the European standard green for “safe conditions”.
+Even at that stage, the founders of JOIFF were aware of the need for Mutual Aid in the event of a major Incident.
+The designers chose the four green arrows facing outwards to highlight the effect of four white arrows looking inwards to represent members coming together.

 Stage 2